 10. Wind Surf and/or Relax at Mellieha Bay

 Mellieha Bay, also known as Ghadira Bay can be found on the North East coast of Malta.
-It is the largest of the sandy beaches and therefore one of the most popular especially during summer season (a reoccurring statement here).
-There are ample facilities making this beach a very family friendly place to spend the day, with perfect conditions for windsurfing
+It is the largest of the sandy beaches and therefore one of the most popular especially during the summer season (a reoccurring statement here).
+There are ample facilities making this beach a very family-friendly place to spend the day, with perfect conditions for windsurfing

 11. Dine at a Traditional Restaurant

 Traditional Maltese food is a blend of many different cuisines.
 We weren’t too sure what to expect with Maltese cuisine but we were surprised by the variety of choices and emphasis on local, fresh produce.